zhaben/Logistic-Regression-Predict-Income/README.md

-Note: Sometimes Jupyter Notebook files do not render on Github, paste the link nbviewer if you cannot open the .ipynb file. https://nbviewer.jupyter.org/
+Note: Sometimes Jupyter Notebook files do not render on Github, paste the link in nbviewer if you cannot open the .ipynb file. https://nbviewer.jupyter.org/

 ------